Privacy policy

 • identify you and manage any accounts you hold with us;

-• process your payment instructions; and
+• process payment instructions;

-• statistical analysis and behavioural analysis.
+• conduct statistical and behavioural analysis for service improvement.

-Who your personal data may be shared with?
+Who your personal data may be shared with

 We may share your personal data with: